 Brains from dead individuals who displayed cognitive abnormalities whilst alive can be dissected to check for structural abnormalities/damage: e.g. Broca’s area was discovered after dissections of patients who displayed speech abnormalities, and HM’s (Memory Topic) inability to store new memories was linked to lesions in his hippocampus.
 Neurological abnormalities have been linked to depression, schizophrenia, anti-social personality disorder, etc.

-• Various factors can act as confounding variables and might confuse findings/conclusions.
+• The issue of causation – The deficit a patient displays during their lifetime may not be linked to the deficits found in the brain, they may be the result of another illness – Psychologists are unable to conclude that the deficit is caused by the damage found in the brain.
+Various factors can act as confounding variables and might confuse findings/conclusions.
 For example, length of time between death and post-mortem, other damage caused to the brain either during death or as a result of disease, age at death, drugs given in months prior to death, etc.

 The physiological processes of living organisms follow repetitive cyclical variations over certain periods of time.
 These bodily rhythms have implications for behavior, emotion and mental processes.

 There are 3 types of bodily rhythms: